MathisBurger/immowealth/README.md

 - [ ] Add balance sheet calculation
 - [ ] New password rule validation
 - [ ] Translation test coverage
+- [ ] Add code quality linting with Prettier and eslint and also for kotlin
+- [ ] Login with LDAP
+- [ ] Assign chat to specific people
+- [ ] Profile picture upload
 - [ ] TAX calculations

 ## Local setup